You can find additional resources and information below and in the links above.

 Early Saints Ministry

 The Early Saints Ministry is a support group for moms and dads who have suffered miscarriage, stillbirth or infant loss.
 We meet every other month to pray, share, and honor our Early Saints.
 Dates are announced in the bulletin.
 We provide support for families currently going through a loss with prayer, friendship and any other way we can help.
 We also minister to moms and dads who suffered a loss in the past.
 Our goal, with our Lord’s help, is to support families walking this challenging and unique road of grief.
+Next gathering is Tuesday, April 9 at 7 PM in the Parish Library.
 Please contact Alli Bell ,317-496-8338, with any questions.

 Footprints on Our Hearts: A Morning of Recollection